 The popularity of Christmas markets is growing year on year with a record number of travellers choosing to take short breaks over Christmas to do their shopping.

-We’ve composed our top 5 list of Christmas markets in Europe set to light up Christmas 2018.
+We’ve composed our list of best Christmas markets in Europe for 2018.

 Christmas Market Stats